Andrés Pastrana Arango: Resignation

+Mentions in the Epstein files

+Pastrana had a close friendship with Ghislaine Maxwell since 2002.
+According to Maxwell, they met in a pub in Dublin, and Pastrana invited Maxwell and Epstein to Colombia to fly Colombian army helicopters.
+In 2003, Pastrana visited Maxwell and Epstein in New York and Palm Beach, invited them to meet Fidel Castro in Cuba, and maintained email correspondence with Maxwell.
+According to the Epstein files, in 2009, Epstein emailed Jean-Luc Brunel with instructions involving Pastrana.
+Brunel emailed Pastrana, indicating prior acquaintance and enthusiasm to reconnect.

 Other activities

 Pastrana is a board member in the International Foundation for Electoral Systems, and the honorary president of the Union of Latin American Parties (UPLA).
 He is also a member of the Fondation Chirac's honour committee, and of the Club de Madrid, a group of more than 80 former leaders of democratic countries, which works to strengthen democratic leadership worldwide.
 Pastrana also serves on the board of advisors for the Global Panel Foundation, and as a counsellor for the One Young World Dublin summit in 2014, along with four other former presidents from Latin American countries.

-He now maintains a distant and hostile relation with his own party, even referring to it as "absolutely corrupt".
+He now maintains a distant and hostile relationship with his own party, even referring to it as "absolutely corrupt".
 He has also levied accusations of corruption against two of the most prominent party leaders, Efraín Cepeda and Hernán Andrade.

-He campaigns in 2016 against the peace agreements signed between the Colombian government and the guerrilla.
+He campaigned in 2016 against the peace agreements signed between the Colombian government and the guerrilla.
 He is a signatory of the Madrid Charter launched in 2020 by the Spanish party Vox to unite the radical right in Spain and Latin America against "narco-communism, the left and organized crime."
 In October 2021, his name was mentioned in the Pandora Papers as the owner of a company located in Panama, a country considered a tax haven, through which he makes investments in Colombia.
 He supported far-right candidate Javier Milei in 2023 Argentine general election.